 - Data Center – SCADA Servers and Front End Processors (or Gateways)

-- Network – Devices, such as Wireless Radios and Gateways
+- Networks – Devices, such as Wireless Radios and Gateways

 - Remote Sites – RTUs/PLCs and Smart Devices and Site Security